scientistpawan/Kidney_disease_prediction/README.md

 Some of the models resulted in overfitting hence they have been discarded.

 Models which performed well:
-Random Forest Classifier with accuracy of	0.991667
-Ada Boost Classifier with accuracy of	0.991667
-XGBoost	with accuracy of 0.991667
+1.Random Forest Classifier with accuracy of	0.991667 2.Ada Boost Classifier with accuracy of	0.991667 3.XGBoost	with accuracy of 0.991667
-CatBoostwith accuracy of 0.991667
+4.CatBoostwith accuracy of 0.991667
-Decision Tree Classifier with accuracy of	0.958333
+5.Decision Tree Classifier with accuracy of	0.958333